 Total 9 100%

-Please add any additional comments about factors representing the greatest barriers for co with poor health outcomes in San Diego County. (n=2) ommur nities
+lease add any additional comments about factors representing the greatest barriers for co vith poor health outcomes in San Diego County. (n=2) mmui nities

 Total comments 2

-I do not have an adequate vision across the broad needs because I deal only

-with a subset (geriatrics) of the whole (population).
-View complete survey for
+I do not have an adequate vision across the broad needs because I deal only with a subset (geriatrics) of the whole (population).
+View complete survey for this response I agree with all of the above list!

-this response

-I agree with all of the above list!

-Do you/does your organization identify factors that contribute to a person's health within the populations that you serve? (n=9) the
+o you/does your organization identify factors that contribute to a person's health within to opulations that you serve? (n=9) :he

 Yes 8 89%

 No 0 0%

-l Don't Know 1 11%
+I Don't Know 1 11%

-Total 9 1009
+Total 9 100%

-3. What factors that contribute to a person's health does your organization screen for?
-Check -
+What factors that contribute to a person's health does your organization screen for?
+Check n=8) all tha it apply.

-(n=8) it appi

-Food Insecurity & Access to Healthy Food 5 63%
+• Food Insecurity & Access to Healthy Food 5 63%

 Access to Care or Services 7 88%

 Homeless/Housing issues 6 75%

 Physical Activity 6 75%

-Education/Knowledge 8 100
+Education/Knowledge 8 100%

 Cultural Competency 4 50%

-Transportation 8 100
+Transportation 8 100%

 Insurance Issues 6 75%

 Stigma 4 50%

 Poverty 5 63%

 Other 0 0%

 Total Respondents 8

-4. Please choose the different screening methods you utilize in your organization to identify a nd/or

-document the factors that contribute to a patients' health.
-Check all that apply. (n=8)
+lease choose the different screening methods you utilize in your organization to identify a ocument the factors that contribute to a patients' health.
+Check all that apply. (n=8) nd/or

-Casually talk with patients to gather information on possible factors that contribute to a person's health 8 100
+Casually talk with patients to gather information on possible factors that contribute to a person's health 8 100%

 Ask standardized screening questions on these specific factors.
-1 139
+1 13%

 Document any identified factors within the patients' chart or records.
-8 100
+8 100%

 Refer patients to resources that address these factors.
-8 100
+8 100%

-Conduct trend analysis on the factors that contribute to a person's health identified

-for your patients and clients.
-1 139
+Conduct trend analysis on the factors that contribute to a person's health identified for your patients and clients.
+1 13%

 Follow-up with patients who were identified with high risk factors.
 3 38%

 Other 2 25%

 Distress screening in radiation identifies social issues.
 Radiation oncology nurses do an assessment as well as navigators.

 Distress screening tool, radiology oncology (RadOnc) RN assessment, and patient navigator interactions.

 Total Respondents 8